schuettc/cdk-websocket-server/README.md

 );
 ```

-First we will create a Target Group.
+First, we will create a Target Group.
 This is where traffic will be sent.
-Here we can see port `8080` as the port to send traffic to.
-This corresponds to the port used on the Fargate container.
+Here we can see port `8080` as the port to send traffic to on the container.
+This corresponds to the port exposed on the Fargate container.
 This Target Group will forward requests to the Fargate Service.
 This Application Load Balancer also includes a health check.
-This is different from the previously created health check as the Application Load Balancer is initiating this check rather than the container itself.
+This health check is different from the previously created health check as the Application Load Balancer is initiating this check rather than the container itself.

 ### Listener